localdevices/pyorc/docs/user-guide/velocimetry/index.rst

     x, y projection to the original camera perspective for instance.

-After reducing, we can use a set of methods to make plots, in a very similar manner as used for plotting :ref:`frames_man`.
+After reducing, we can use a set of methods to make plots, in a very similar manner as used for plotting :ref:`frames_ug`.
 In fact, you can smartly combine plots from a frame, with plots of your velocimetry results and by doing so create beautiful augmented reality views, or geospatial views.
 The different plotting method all use an underlying ``matplotlib.pyplot`` function and are also named accordingly.
 Hence they can receive keyword arguments specific to these underlying functions.
 In addition, a few additional important keywords can be added: